 The original regional water quality management plan was completed in 1979.
 Under the 1994-1995 water quality planning program, a report providing an update of and status report on the regional water quality management plan was completed.
-During 2006, assistance was provided to coordinate sewer service area planning related to the City of Kenosha and Town of Somers boundary agreement and related to the intermunicipal agreement for the provision of sanitary sewer service in the greater Racine area.
-Input was also provided to the Milwaukee Metropolitan Sewerage District related to the 2020 facility planning program and the parallel update of the regional water quality management plan.
-Work continued on the regional water quality management plan for the watersheds which relate to the Milwaukee metropolitan area.
-In this regard, the Commission also participates as a member of a working committee which meets regularly to consider implementation-related steps associated with the MMSD facility plan.
+During 2007, assistance was provided to coordinate sewer service area planning related to the intermunicipal agreement for the provision of sanitary sewer service in the greater Racine area.
+Input was also provided to the Milwaukee Metropolitan Sewerage District related to the 2020 facilities planning program and the parallel update of the regional water quality management plan.
+Work was completed on the regional water quality management plan update for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area).
+In this regard, the Commission also participated as a member of a working committee which meets regularly to consider implementation-related steps associated with the MMSD facility plan.

 This project is related to Projects 300-1000 and 300-3000, which include the provision of assistance to designated management agencies in plan implementation and updating on a local basis.
-This project is also related to projects 300-4001, 300-4002, 300-4003, and 300-4004, which involve the preparation of an update of the regional water quality management plan for the watersheds tributary to the Milwaukee metropolitan area.